But back to that sidrería

 (a cider-pouring waiter or barman) artfully decanting the drink, with the bottle at full stretch above his head and the glass down below waist level, in order to impart a little fizz.

-, but it’s a lot trickier than it looks!)
+that is a lot trickier than it looks!)
 No, it’s a chance for the bar staff to demonstrate their skills, honed over many years (and generations).
 They seem to barely even look

 at the glass or bottle as they pour, and are as likely to be chatting to a friend or regular customer over their shoulder as concentrating on what they’re doing.
 (Take a look at this short video